Balanced Audiovisual Dataset for Imbalance Analysis: Introduction

-To comprehensively explore the modality imbalance problem from the modality bias perspective, we first estimate the sample-wise modality discrepancy with unimodal confidence and provide heatmaps to intuitively demonstrate the modality bias.
-As demonstrated in Figure~\ref{fig:heatmaps}(a-c), most samples are dominated by a specific modality, which has higher confidence than the other modality (named as weak modality in this work).
-For example, the samples of VGG-Sound usually have higher confidence on audio modality than visual one.
-We then divide existing datasets into different modality preferred subsets, referring to the estimated modality discrepancy.
-Concretely, the modality preferred subset contains the samples whose corresponding modality confidence is higher than the other.
-Further, we evaluate existing imbalance methods and surprisingly find that: although these imbalance methods achieve better performance than unimodal modality on the complete testing set, \textit{they consistently perform worse than unimodal model on the weak-modality preferred subset} across different datasets.
-As shown in the histogram of Figure~\ref{fig:heatmaps}(a-c), considering the VGG-Sound\cite{chen2020vggsound} is a curated sound-oriented dataset, the visual unimodal model performs better than all multimodal models in the visual preferred subset.
-Such phenomenon motivates us to question: \textit{do the existing imbalance methods seriously suffer from the modality bias?}
+To provide a comprehensive analysis of this phenomenon, we first introduce a metric to estimate the sample-wise modality discrepancy with unimodal confidence and divide existing datasets into different modality-preferred subsets.
+Concretely, we define a modality-preferred subset as a set of samples whose corresponding modality confidence is higher than the other modality.
+Further, we evaluate existing imbalance methods and find that: although existing imbalance methods achieve better performance than unimodal modality on the overall testing set, they consistently perform worse than the unimodal model on the visual preferred testing subset across different datasets as demonstrated in Figure~\ref{fig:heatmaps}(a-b).